Godwin-NJ/PERN-TODO-BE/README.md

 # PERN-TODO-BE

-# CREATE A - db.js file on the parent folder \n
+# CREATE A - db.js file on the parent folder
 # with the below code declarations in order to interact with your postgresql db

 const Pool = require('pg').Pool;